brson/bloop/README.md

 // tuple items are type references by default
 // or type constructors with the `tc` keyword
 //
-// enum alternates are type constructors by
+// enum variants are type constructors by
 // default or type references with the `tr` keyword tc Woah {
    x: TypeX,